Kidlike/csvp/README.md

 => performance outcomes were between **20000 and 30000 rows / second**

 _I think that smaller files have worse performance because hardware fluctuations have a more significant impact (CPU context switching, etc)_

-### Motivation

-- A real personal need for a flexible but (somewhat) fast CSV -> CSV processor.
-- An opportunity to play around with new Java kids, Quarkus and GraalVM.

 ### Credits